9th Floor, 82 Elizabeth Street

 Home >> Corporate Governance

-Pursuant to Australian Securities Exchange (ASX) listing rule 4.10.3, this statement outlines the main corporate governance practices that were in place throughout the period from 1 January 2010 to the date of this report.
 The Company has a website, on which relevant information regarding the Company and its operations can be seen (www.sxxgroup.com).
 The website includes a link to the ASX website (www.asx.com.au).

 1. Lay solid foundations for Board and Management